daizuozhuo/batch-dropblock-network/README.md

 ## Update on 2019.1.23
 In-Shop Clothes Retrieval dataset and pretrained model are released!.
 The rank-1 result is 89.5 which is a litter bit higher than paper reported.

-## Please cite this paper if you use this code in your research.
+## This paper is accepted by ICCV 2019.
+Please cite if you use this code in your research.

 ```
 @article{dai2018batch,
-  title={Batch Feature Erasing for Person Re-identification and Beyond},
+  title={Batch DropBlock Network for Person Re-identification and Beyond},
-  author={Dai, Zuozhuo and Chen, Mingqiang and Zhu, Siyu and Tan, Ping},
+  author={Dai, Zuozhuo and Chen, Mingqiang and Gu, Xiaodong and Zhu, Siyu and Tan, Ping},
   journal={arXiv preprint arXiv:1811.07130},
   year={2018}
 }